Gynaecological cancers involve the female reproductive organs. They occur when abnormal cells grow in an uncontrolled way.

 Types of gynaecological cancers:

-Gynaecological cancers are named according to the organ or part of the body where they first develop.
-Click on the title to find out more.
+Gynaecological cancers are named after the organ or part of the body they first develop.

 Other types of gynaecological cancers include fallopian tube cancer and placenta cancer (a pregnancy-related cancer).

 1,085 Queensland women are diagnosed and 356 Queensland women die from gynaecological cancer each year.

 Symptoms of gynaecological cancers